antonfirsov/docs/2021/09-Sep/filestream/filestream.md

 #### Unix

-Unix has no separation for async and sync file handles (the `O_ASYNC` flag passed to [open()](https://man7.org/linux/man-pages/man2/open.2.html) has no effect for regular files as of today) so we could not apply a similar optimization to Unix implementation.
+Unix has no separation of async and sync file handles (the `O_ASYNC` flag passed to [open()](https://man7.org/linux/man-pages/man2/open.2.html) has no effect for regular files as of today) so we could not apply a similar optimization to the Unix implementation.

 ## Thread-Safe File IO

-We recognized the need for **thread-safe File IO**.
-To make this possible, stateless and offset-based [APIs](https://github.com/dotnet/runtime/issues/24847#issuecomment-848063507) have been introduced in [#53669](https://github.com/dotnet/runtime/pull/53669) which was part of .NET 6 Preview 7:
+We recognized the need for **thread-safe file IO**.
+To make this possible, stateless and offset-based [APIs](https://github.com/dotnet/runtime/issues/24847#issuecomment-848063507) were introduced in [#53669](https://github.com/dotnet/runtime/pull/53669), which was part of .NET 6 Preview 7:

 ```csharp
 namespace System.IO